zain-ak/Espresso-Practice-Application/README.md

     .perform(ViewAction) //performing an action on the view, a click for example .check(ViewAssertion) //check that the action performed results in the correct output
 ```
 The code in the project is testing a `ListView` using a `BoundedMatcher`. `.inAdapterView` is looking for the ListView by id.
 It is one of the possible inputs for `DataOptions`.
+Usually for a list, you'll search for the last element in the list to make sure that Espresso scrolls through the whole list.
+This is to ensure that the list is functioning correctly.

+_Note:_ `RecyclerView` does not descend from AdapterView and so the above Espresso formula does not apply to it.
+In fact, the earlier formula `onView()` and actions can be performed on it using `RecyclingViewActions`.
+This implmentation can be viewed in the `RecyclerViewActivtyTest.kt` file, it is much simpler than the implementation for `ListView`.